 References for Post-Graduate Employment, Licensing, and Credentialing

 Employers and credentialing agencies have been requiring more and more specific and comprehensive information detailed on program and faculty references.
-In response to this, the E&H MPAS Program has a specific and comprehensive reference form used for students graduating or who have graduated from the program: The Program Director’s Letter of Reference Form.
-A copy of Letter of Reference form can be found in the MPAS Student Handbook.
-By policy, this is the only form that will be used for employment and/or credentialing references.
+In response to this, the E&H MPAS Program has a specific and comprehensive reference form used for students graduating or who have graduated from the program: The Program’s Letter of Reference Form.
+A copy of Letter of Reference form can be found in EValue.
+The Program’s Letter of Reference Form will include any pertinent information as requested by the credentialing agency or employer.

-Appeals Policy and Process for the Program Director’s Letter of Reference Question Answers
+Appeals Policy and Process for the Program’s Letter of Reference Question Answers

 All students can request to receive a copy of their final letter of reference before it is sent out to any outside individual/entity.
 Students have the final say in whether the program submits the letter of reference, which cannot be sent out unless students complete and submit the release from, but a different letter of reference form - other than as noted below - will not be completed for post-graduation employment/credentialing references.